Reading Time: 5 minutes read

 LeBron James or Michael Jordan.
 Two players and one sole throne.

 Today, LeBron James is a great reference in the world of basketball.
-It is a fact that everything that the star of Los Angeles Lakers touches turns to gold, and the big debate regarding LeBron James and Michael Jordan continues.
+It is a fact that everything that the star of Los Angeles Lakers touches turns to gold.
+However, the big debate regarding LeBron James and Michael Jordan continues.
 Who is the best player of all times in the NBA’s history?.

-During his 15 seasons in the league, Michael Jordan set a number of records that once seemed unbreakable, in fact still today there are a fair amount of records that MJ holds to his name, but there are also some of them that have been surpassed by LeBron James.
+During his 15 seasons in the league, Michael Jordan set a number of records that once seemed unbreakable.
+In fact still today there are a fair amount of records that MJ holds to his name, but there are also some of them surpassed by LeBron James.

 Based on a recent ESPN survey, Michael Jordan is better than LeBron, according to 73% of NBA fans who ranked him as number one highlight.

-Jordan is the best-positioned player and his figure has been revalued with the documentary The Last Dance, which has undoubtedly put the Chicago Bulls player back on the top of the fan list.
-It’s clear that the marketing that Jordan has got us used to is a big plus for him, and the documentary comes at a time when the debate about his reign on the NBA roster is at its peak.
+Jordan is in the best position player and his figure has been revalued with the documentary The Last Dance, which has undoubtedly put the Chicago Bulls player back on the top of the fan list.
+It’s clear that the marketing that Jordan has got us used to is a big plus for him.
+This documentary comes at a time when the debate about his reign on the NBA roster is at its peak.
 Undoubtedly, if we ask the fans who have the best streetwear shoes, of course, the fans will say massively that Jordan.
 But we have to base also in the statistics of the two candidates for the crown.

 Championships and Seasons